Tennessee Playwrights Studio

 Welcome to Tennessee Playwrights Studio!

 We're looking for strong, brave, fierce voices from Tennessee.
-Bring a point of view, a handful of characters and a kick-ass narrative, and we'll get along just fine.
 No one can deny that we live in a pivotal moment in this country's history.
 When historians look back at the early 21st century, they'll examine our art, our music, our STORIES.
 Let us help you tell yours on stage.

 Who can participate?

 The Studio exclusively serves writers who reside or work in Tennessee.
-Participants must commit to attending a lab one Sunday per month in Nashville between February-November of 2020.
-Although you'll be working on your own full-length script, the process involves mutual feedback and support in a small group setting; absences cannot be tolerated.
+Due to the ongoing pandemic, most (perhaps all) meetings in 2022 will be virtual.
+There may be one or two in-person meetings in Nashville if circumstances permit; in those cases, full COVID-19 vaccinations will be required.
+Participants must commit to attending a virtual lab one Sunday per month between February-November.
+Although you'll be working on your own full-length script, the process involves mutual feedback and support in a small group setting; attendance at all meetings is essential.

-2020 will be a pivotal year in American history, one that likely will shape our state and nation for years to come.
+These are pivotal years in American history, ones that likely will shape our state and nation for a generation or more.
 Given that, we're looking for proposals that reflect these high political and cultural stakes.
-Please consider this as you prepare your application, as it may greatly increase your chances of being selected for our 2020 cohort.
+Please consider this as you prepare your application, as it may greatly increase your chances of being selected for our 2022 cohort.

 Do I need to have a full manuscript of my play in hand before I begin?